Crime in Kenya: Theft and banditry

 Pickpockets and thieves carry out "snatch and run" crimes on city streets and near crowds.
 There have been reports of safes being stolen from hotel rooms and hotel desk staff being forced to open safes.

 Thieves routinely snatch jewellery and other objects from open vehicle windows while motorists are either stopped at traffic lights or in heavy traffic.
-Thieves on matatus, buses and trains may steal valuables from inattentive passengers.
+Thieves on matatus, buses, and trains may steal valuables from inattentive passengers.
 Many scams, perpetrated against unsuspecting tourists, are prevalent in and around the city of Nairobi.
 Many of these involve people impersonating police officers and using fake police ID badges as well as other credentials.
 Nevertheless, police checkpoints are common in Kenya and all vehicles are required to stop if directed to do so.

-There has been an increase in armed banditry in or near many of Kenya's national parks and game reserves, particularly the Samburu, Leshaba and Masai Mara game reserves.
+There has been an increase in armed banditry in or near many of Kenya's national parks and game reserves, particularly the Samburu, Leshaba, and Masai Mara game reserves.
 In response, the Kenya Wildlife Service and police have taken some steps to strengthen security in the affected areas, but the problem has not been eliminated.
 Travelers who do not use the services of reputable travel firms or knowledgeable guides or drivers are especially at risk.

-Although sometimes confused with the similarly named North Rift Valley region, where cattle rustling and banditry is common, the separate North Eastern Province has been relatively peaceful since the appointment of its former Provincial Commissioner, Mohamoud Saleh.
-During his time in office, Saleh established an effective security committee consisting of clan elders and leaders, and worked closely with community members to assure security.
-Owing to the success of this "Saleh Strategy", the Garissa Peace and Development Committee (GPDC) in 2010 hosted several high-level delegations from adjacent nations such as Uganda, and shared its experiences in community building.
+Although sometimes confused with the similarly named North Rift Valley region, where cattle rustling and banditry are common, the separate North Eastern Province has been relatively peaceful since the appointment of its former Provincial Commissioner, Mohamoud Saleh.
+During his time in office, Saleh established an effective security committee consisting of clan elders and leaders and worked closely with community members to ensure security.
+Owing to the success of this "Saleh Strategy", in 2010, the Garissa Peace and Development Committee (GPDC) hosted several high-level delegations from adjacent nations such as Uganda and shared its experiences in community building.
 According to Interpol, the NEP's commercial hub of Garissa is also one of the safest areas in the larger eastern Great Lakes region.

 Ethnic violence

-Kenya is generally a peaceful and friendly country in its political activism, it is nonetheless common during elections, referendums and other political votes for campaign violence to occur around the country, and ethnic clashes account for much of Kenya's problems.
+Kenya is generally a peaceful and friendly country in its political activism, it is nonetheless common during elections, referendums, and other political votes for campaign violence to occur around the country, and ethnic clashes account for much of Kenya's problems.
 An early example of this was during the 1970s, when tribal clashes killed thousands and left tens of thousands homeless, which allowed Daniel arap Moi to be re-elected in balloting, according to the United Nations Office on Drugs and Crime, "marred by violence and fraud."

-After 29 December 2007, the day after Kenya's National Parliamentary and presidential elections, violence erupted in major cities cross Kenya, including Nairobi, Mombasa, and Kisumu.
+After 29 December 2007, the day after Kenya's National Parliamentary and presidential elections, violence erupted in major cities across Kenya, including Nairobi, Mombasa, and Kisumu.
 Clashes were reported throughout Kenya, which resulted in the deaths of over 600 Kenyans.
 None of these incidents was targeted against the expatriate community.